Consistent with other jurisdictions and scientific publications, the Department of Health and Social Services refers to monkeypox as MPOX.

 - contact your health care centre; or

 - visit the emergency room.

-Contacts of a known case of monkeypox may be offered vaccination to reduce their risk of severe disease.
+Contacts of a known case of MPOX may be offered vaccination to reduce their risk of severe disease.

 BC Centre for Disease Control